How to Talk to Your Teen about Sensitive Topics

 What are the causes

-• Injury or trauma to your jaw or face
+• Injury to your jaw or face

 • Arthritis